Rugby league in New South Wales

-Rugby league, in New South Wales, is the most popular participation and spectator sport.
-It currently has the highest attendance and television audiences of the various codes of football in the state, far outstripping any other competitors.
-The state has over 400,000 active participants in the sport with a further 1 million playing the sport in schools, over 500 active clubs across the state, and 10 clubs in the national professional competition, named the NRL.
+Rugby league in New South Wales is the most popular spectator sport in the state, with the attendance and television audiences exceeding that of the various other codes of football.
+There are over 400,000 active rugby league participants, with a further 1 million playing the sport in schools, placing the sport second only to soccer for the most played sport in the state.
+There are more than 500 active clubs, ten of which are professional teams competing in the National Rugby League (NRL).

-Rugby league in Australia began in the country's largest city called Sydney in 1907 when the New South Wales Rugby League was formed as a professional competition, following the rules of the Northern Rugby Football Union in England.
-New South Wales remains the headquarters of the code in Australia, with the Australian Rugby League based in Sydney.
+The code in Australia began in Sydney in 1907 when the New South Wales Rugby League was formed as a professional competition, following the rules of the Northern Rugby Football Union in England.
+New South Wales remains the headquarters in Australia, with the Australian Rugby League based in Sydney.
+Sydney hosts the annual NRL Grand Final and has hosted the Rugby League World Cup twice.

 Rugby league, along with touch football variant is played in most secondary schools throughout the state as well as at junior and club levels.

-The premier state-level league is the New South Wales Cup, involving reserve teams for New South Wales sides in the National Rugby League.
+The premier state-level league is the New South Wales Cup, involving reserve teams for New South Wales sides in the NRL.

 The New South Wales rugby league team plays against the Queensland rugby league team annually in the State of Origin series.
+Origin legends include: James Tedesco, Jarryd Hayne, Andrew Ettingshausen, Eric Grothe, Laurie Daley, Brad Fittler, Andrew Johns, Phil Gould, Bradley Clyde, Paul Sironen, Ben Kennedy, Glenn Lazarus, Paul Harrogan, Danny Buderus, Steve Roach, Boyd Cordner, Michael O'Connor and Brett Kenny.
+Clive Churchill, Bob Fulton, John Raper, Reg Gasnier, Graeme Langlands, Dally Messenger, Frank Burge and Dave Brown have been bestowed the title rugby league "Immortals".

 History

 Conducting its inaugural meeting in 1865, the now-defunct Sydney Football Club holds the honour of being Australia's first rugby club.
 The inaugural Sydney club competition was in 1874, competed by the Balmain Rugby Union Football Club, Newington College, Uni, and The King's School.

 Arguments over the differences in the playing rules followed by each club or school led to the formation of the Southern Rugby Football Union (later renamed the New South Wales Rugby Union).

 By the 1890s Rugby football had taken hold in New South Wales, thwarting attempts by Victorian rules and soccer to gain the ascendancy.
-The game continued to grow becoming the most popular code of football in NSW until the issue of professionalism led to the schism in 1908 and the formation of the New South Wales Rugby Football League.
-The NSWRU lost many players including the great Dally Messenger to the new sport of rugby league.
+The game continued to grow becoming the most popular code of football in NSW, until the issue of professionalism led to a schism in 1908 and the formation of the New South Wales Rugby Football League.
+The NSWRU lost many players including the great Dally Messenger to the new sport of rugby league, which became the most popular sport in the state by attendance and public interest by World War I.